 Driving distances in Barbados

-Depends if you want to stop off every now and then (which we would recommend) take in some of the fab scenery.
+It depends if you want to stop off and take in some of the fabulous scenery.

-With some breaks, driving from coast to coast can take you between 4 – 6 hours.
-Bare in mind is this going around the island completely coast to coast, and not inland.
+Driving from coast to coast can take you between 4 – 6 hours with some breaks.
+Bear in mind this is going around the island completely coast to coast, and not most inland parishes.

 Here are some examples of driving from coast to coast:

-See more ideas on what is where to drive and the best places to visit in Barbados
+See more ideas on where to drive and the best places to visit in Barbados.

 What to do in case of a car accident or emergency in Barbados?

-If you have an accident while driving, stay safe by calling the rental car company right away and do not accept responsibility for the accident, even if you are clearly at fault.
+If you have an accident while driving, stay safe by calling the rental car company and do not accept responsibility even if you are at fault.

-These are the telephone numbers you should keep close while traveling in Barbados:
+Emergency services numbers you should keep close while travelling in Barbados:

 Lights on emergency vehicles are blue and red; do not be fooled into stopping by white flashing lights stopping.